tuttelikz/tuttelikz/README.md

 I'm San, a *graduating* PhD candidate in BME at Translational Biophotonics Lab, UNIST.

 I love building fundamental, yet lightweight solutions for hard tasks.
 I seek reasoning behind how and why things actually work.
-My (humble) experience lies within, but not limited to computer vision, deep learning & mobile platforms for biomedical applications.
+My (humble) experience lies within, but not limited to computer vision, deep learning & mobile platforms.

 To learn more, please have a look on my [personal website](https://tuttelikz.github.io/about/).